 As a resident of the state, the process on how to get a medical marijuana card in Pennsylvania is a follows:

-It is important to understand that the DOH has not yet released the actual registration process.
-Nevertheless, it is important to have everything prepared as obtaining a medical marijuana card isn’t a 2-minute process, especially in Pennsylvania.
+It is important to understand that the DOH has not yet finalized the process.
+Nevertheless, it is important to have everything prepared as obtaining a medical marijuana card isn’t a 2-minute job, especially in Pennsylvania.

 Please note, to obtain a medical cannabis card in Pennsylvania you are REQUIRED be a resident of the state.
 You’ll need to provide Proof of Residency, for example, a Pennsylvania I.D, passport or some other photo I.D.